 Your day in nature will include...

 If there is interest from the group, Hannah (Wild Folk) will provide an optional exercise to encourage nature connection and a way to take a mindful moment.
-The site will be a beautiful private woodland just outside of Bristol.
+We will have plenty of space at this space with an outdoor kitchen and beautiful beech trees in the woods.

 Minimum fitness level required.